-Among the many examples of this – namely teen wrestler Andrew Johnson being forced to either cut his dreadlocks or forfeit his match in 2018 – one recent incident stands out in particular: that of FINA announcing its decision to ban Soul Cap’s afro-friendly swimming cap from this year’s Olympic Games.
+Among the many examples of this – namely teen wrestler Andrew Johnson being forced to either cut his dreadlocks or forfeit his match in 2018 – one incident stands out in particular: that of FINA announcing its decision to ban Soul Cap’s afro-friendly swimming cap from the 2021 Olympic Games.

 ‘The athletes competing at the international events never used, neither require to use, caps of such size and configuration,’ it said, adding that Soul Cap doesn’t ‘follow the natural form of the head’ and gives those wearing it an unfair advantage (a statement that’s in no way been backed by any scientific facts).

-Though the undeniably racist ruling has since been put under review following global condemnation, it highlights a lack of research into different cultures from official bodies.
+Though the undeniably racist ruling was put under review following global condemnation, it highlighted a lack of research into different cultures from official bodies.
 Soul Cap’s products are of course bigger than standard swimming caps because they’re designed to accommodate thicker hair.
 Prohibiting them only reinforces barriers into the sport for under-represented groups.

-‘Having thicker hair doesn’t make Black swimmers less capable,’ says journalist Nyima Jobe.
+‘Having thicker hair doesn’t make Black swimmers less capable,’ said journalist Nyima Jobe.

 ‘But not having access to products that could make swimming more accessible and desirable could put more Black people off from trying it in the first place.’